 My documentary photography from the border was the recipient of two honorable achievement awards at the Prix 3 French International Photography Awards and was also a prize winner at the Foreign Correspondents’ Club (Thailand) photojournalism awards.
 My photography has been exhibited both in Australia and internationally and exhibitions have been opened by dignitaries including Nobel Peace Laureate Jose Ramos Jorta and former Australian Governor General Sir Ninian Stephen, as well as long time friend and mentor to my humanitarian efforts, former Australian Ambassador to Burma, China and Malaysia, Mr Garry Woodard.

-I have had many public speaking engagements including speaking at the Australian Institute of International Affairs, the University of Melbourne, and Thamasart University (Bangkok).
+I have had numerous public speaking engagements including speaking at the Australian Institute of International Affairs, the University of Melbourne, and Thamasart University (Bangkok).